midzer/beerbase/content/breweries/north-country-brewery/creamation-ale.md

 srm: 0
 upc: 0
 ---
 This style of beer is light to medium in body (mouth-feel) with very little hop character.
-The brewer says â€œa good beer to try if youâ€™re a Northern Lite drinkerâ€�
+The brewer says “a good beer to try if you’re a Northern Lite drinker”